Gamma Centauri

-Gamma Centauri, Latinized from γ Centauri, is a binary star system in the southern constellation of Centaurus.
+Gamma Centauri is a binary star system in the southern constellation of Centaurus, which is probably part of a wider system together with Tau Centauri.
+The system is visible to the naked eye as a single point of light with a combined apparent visual magnitude of +2.17; individually they are third-magnitude stars.

+Nomenclature

+Its main name is a Bayer designation that is Latinized from γ Centauri, and abbreviated Gamma Cen or γ Cen.

 It has the proper name Muhlifain, not to be confused with Muliphein, which is γ Canis Majoris; both names derive from the same Arabic root.

-The system is visible to the naked eye as a single point of light with a combined apparent visual magnitude of +2.17; individually they are third-magnitude stars.
+Characteristics

 This system is located at a distance of about 130 ly from the Sun based on parallax.
 In 2000, the pair had an angular separation of 1.217 arcseconds with a position angle of 351.9°.
 Their positions have been observed since 1897, which is long enough to estimate an orbital period of 84.5 years and a semimajor axis of 0.93 arcsecond.
 At the distance of this system, this is equivalent to a physical separation of about 93 AU.

-The combined stellar classification of the pair is A1IV+; when they are separated out they have individual classes of A1IV and A0IV, suggesting they are A-type subgiant stars in the process of becoming giants.
-The star Tau Centauri is relatively close to Gamma Centauri, with an estimated separation of 1.72 ly.
-There is a 98% chance that they are co-moving stars.
+The stars have spectral types of A1IV and A0IV, suggesting they are A-type subgiant stars in the process of becoming giants.
+The stars have similar characteristics, with an estimated 2.8 times the Sun's mass, around 100 times the Sun's luminosity and an estimated effective temperature of 9,300 K.

+The star Tau Centauri very likely makes a widely-separated binary system with Gamma Centauri, it is a co-moving star with an estimated separation of 1.72 ly.
+There is a 98% chance that they are gravitationally bound.